 If you focus the rays of the sun on one point you can create fire.
 If you focus all your attention on one thought or action, you produce a mighty power.

-Successful people are able to focus their mind on their goals day and night, until they accomplish them, be it money, fame, power, self-improvement or meditation.
-How can you improve your ability to focus your mind on your goals, when there are so many things that distract your attention?
+Successful people are able to focus their mind on their goals, until they accomplish them, be it money, fame, power, self-improvement or meditation.
+With some training you can do the same.

 “Controlled attention is the act of coordinating all the faculties of the mind and directing their combined power to a given end.
 It is an act, which can be achieved only by the strictest sort of self-discipline.”

 “Learn to fix your attention on a given subject, at will, for whatever length of time you choose.
 You will have learned the secret to power and plenty!
 This is concentration.”

 “Keep your mind on the things you want and off the things you don’t want!”

 Napoleon Hill’ words are a good advice for any person, who wishes to learn how to improve concentration and attention.